ysabellelenon/qrbarcode/docs/PROCESS.md

 ```
 1. Group Activation:
    - Grouping functionality is always active for all items
+   - Groups are determined by the item's codeCount value
-   - Default group size is 1 scan per group
+   - Default group size is 1 if codeCount is null or empty
-   - Applies to both counting and non-counting items
+   - Applies uniformly to all items regardless of category

 2. Group Counting:
-   - Every N scans form one group, where N is the No. of Code value
+   - Every N scans form one group, where N is the codeCount value
-   - Example: If No. of Code = 2, every 2 scans = 1 group
+   - Example: If codeCount = 2, every 2 scans = 1 group
    - Groups are session-specific and never merge across sessions
    - Each session starts its own group numbering from 1
-   - All quantity tracking should count completed groups as single units:
+   - All quantity tracking counts completed groups as single units:
      * QTY per box
      * Inspection QTY
      * Good count